SciBorgs/SciGuides/projects/jv-robotics/Day 1/Setup.md

 # Setting up Software

-**Hello young aspiring Sciborg programmer!** This guide will go over how to setup the software you will need to code a robot.
+**Hello young aspiring Sciborgs programmer!** This guide will go over how to setup the software you will need to code a robot.

 Here is what will be covered here: